3 ways to be confident

 Physiology: The power of body language

-Think about an acquaintance of yours whom you consider extremely confident.
+Think about someone you know whom you consider extremely confident.
 When you first met them, did you know they were confident before they even started speaking?
 You probably did.
-You knew they were self-assured because of the way they carried themselves and moved around.
+You knew they were self-assured because of the way they carried themselves and moved.
 They made eye contact, shook your hand firmly and stood up straight.
-Physiology is key when learning how to be confident.
+Physiology is key when learning how to be confident and mastering the body language of confidence can put you on the path to success.

-Confidence and self-assurance are often paired together.
-If you’re not feeling confident, you can’t always mentally convince yourself to feel more self-assured, and vice versa.
+Do a quick inventory of your body when you’re attempting to gain confidence.
 What’s your posture like?
 How are you breathing?
-We all get in negative states from time to time, which leads to slouching over keyboards and shuffling from room to room.
+We all get in negative states which can lead to slouching, shallow breathing or hanging your head.
 You have the power to change how you’re feeling by controlling the way your body moves and the way you present yourself.
-The fastest way to start feeling more confident is to radically change your physiology.
+The fastest way to being more confident is to radically change your physiology.

-Deliberately move your body with intensity and power; the way you move your body immediately affects how you feel and think.
+Increase confidence by deliberately moving your body with intensity and power; the way you move your body immediately affects how you feel and think.
 Stand up straight.
 Square your shoulders and open up your chest.
 Breathe deeply.
-Maintain brisk, purposeful strides when you walk to cover a great deal of ground.
+Maintain brisk, purposeful strides when you walk to cover more ground.
 Maintaining a posture like this makes you feel stronger and where your body goes, your mind follows.

 Once you learn how to be confident through body language, you can also observe others’ physiology to learn more about them and gain an edge in negotiations.
 Certain signs, such as body angle and amount of physical space they take up via their posture, can clue you in on how a person perceives a situation and how you can use your own confidence to persuade them to your side.